Find Affordable College Courses

 247 Yearly Graduations

 Touro College comes in at #10 on our list of the most popular colleges offering bachelor's degrees in health studies.
 Each year, around 11,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $18,283 per year, while in-state graduate students, on average, pay $12,708 per year.
-The health studies program at Touro College awarded 247 bachelor's degrees during the 2020-2021 school year.
-Around 19% of these students were from an underrepresented racial-ethnic group, and 67% were women.
+The average in-state tuition for full-time undergraduates is $18,950 per year, while in-state graduate students, on average, pay $13,545 per year.
+During the most recent year for which we have data, 247 people received their bachelor's degree in health studies from Touro.
+About 74% of this group were women, and 23% were students from an underrepresented racial-ethnic group.

 246 Yearly Graduations

 The 11th most popular school in the country for health studies majors who are seeking their bachelor's degree is Florida Agricultural and Mechanical University.
 Roughly 9,100 attend the school each year.
 The average in-state tuition for full-time undergraduates is $3,152 per year, while in-state graduate students, on average, pay $8,019 per year.
-During the 2020-2021 academic year, 246 people received their bachelor's degree in health studies from Florida A&M University.
-Of these students, 80% were women and 97% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 246 people received their bachelor's degree in health studies from Florida A&M University.
+Of these students, 76% were women and 98% were members of underrepresented racial-ethnic groups.

 220 Yearly Graduations

 California State University - Channel Islands is the 12th most popular school in the nation for students seeking a bachelor's degree in health studies.
 Each year, around 7,400 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
-The health studies program at California State University - Channel Islands awarded 220 bachelor's degrees during the 2020-2021 school year.
-Of these students, 84% were women and 79% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 220 people received their bachelor's degree in health studies from CSUCI.
+Of these students, 85% were women and 82% were members of underrepresented racial-ethnic groups.

 #13